onyxgrid/xCalligraph/README.md

 # xCalligraph

 xCalligraph tracks the ICON Berlin Testnet, and the Ethereum Sepolia Testnet for xCall events.
-Especially sendMessage events, and triggers a executeCall transaction when a sendMessage event is found.
+Especially sendMessage events, and triggers an `executeCall` transaction when a `sendMessage` event is found.

-If you hook up a wallet with funds to xCalligraphm it will automatically send the executeCall transaction.
+If you hook up a wallet with funds to xCalligraph, it will automatically send the `executeCall` transaction.

 ## Before running
-1. Change the .env.example to .env and fill in the required values.
+1. Change the `.env.example` to `.env` and fill in the required values.
-2. Place a wallet keystore file in the wallet folder and name it `keystore` (Without file extension like .json .)
+2. Place a wallet keystore file in the wallet folder and name it `keystore` (Without file extension, like .json.)
 Make sure that the wallet has funds on the Berlin testnet.
 If want to use xCalligraph to automatically send the executeCall transaction on Sepolia, make sure to have funds on the Sepolia testnet as well and put the private key of that wallet in the `.env` file.

 So make sure that you have set up the `.env` file correctly for the chain you need to sign the xCall `executeCall` function on.